Rustam64/SmartMobility/mid/README.md

 ### Prerequisites

-- ROS 2 Galactic or later installed.
-You can follow the official ROS 2 installation instructions for your platform [here](https://docs.ros.org/en/galactic/Installation.html).
+- ROS 2 Foxy or later installed.
+You can follow the official ROS 2 installation instructions for your platform [here](https://docs.ros.org/en/foxy/Installation.html).

 ### Building the Package